-If you want to learn how to come up with new app ideas to make money and join the ranks of top app entrepreneurs, you’ve arrived at the right place.
+If you want to learn how to come up with new, good app ideas to make money and join the ranks of top app entrepreneurs, you’ve arrived at the right place.
 By reading this article, you’ll get a better idea of:

-- How to come up with new mobile app ideas to make money.
+- How to come up with new and creative mobile app ideas to make money

 - How to validate your mobile app idea to ensure it’s worth investing time and money

 We’re into mobile app development services for almost 9 years, which is why we know for a fact that one of the best businesses to be in these days is the mobile app business.

 We’ve witnessed many entrepreneurs establishing successful startups and businesses based on their new app ideas and getting millions of dollars in fundings.

 In fact, we’ve worked with dozens of them.
 Recently we developed MRSOOL, an on-demand app, which is ranked at number 1 position in Business apps category in Saudi Arabia.
 Furthermore, within just 6 months of launch, MRSOOL has already completed 600k+ deliveries and has been reached 300k+ downloads.